-The cream of the crop students sat in this International Baccalaureate high school history class.
+The cream of the crop students sat in an International Baccalaureate high school history class.
 They listened attentively to a teacher who had come back from retirement just to teach such a group.
 Strolling back and forth in front of … Continue reading

 If you do any research on testing for Emotional Intelligence, you are likely to run into a couple of names repeatedly.
 One is Howard Gardner who came up with the idea that there are several types or modalities of intelligence. … Continue reading

-During the fall semester of my son’s senior year we went on a mad rush of college visits.
-We were trying to find the most elite school offering a high level of computer science, where he would actually have a shot … Continue reading
+At the beginning of my son’s senior year we went on a mad rush of college visits trying to find the most elite school offering a computer science degree where he would actually have a shot at getting accepted.
+MIT … Continue reading

 The first few years my daughter was in grade school, she would sit at the table in the breakfast nook and do homework while I prepared dinner.
 One evening while I stirred cracker crumbs into a meatloaf mix, she sat … Continue reading

-No matter how much we dissect the functioning of the brain to illuminate how people learn, the bigger mystery is what causes people to learn.
-Typically when someone dives down into what why some people excel at learning they will … Continue reading
+No matter how much we describe the function of the brain to illuminate how people learn, the biggest mystery is what causes people to want to learn.
+Typically when someone dives into why certain people excel at learning they come … Continue reading

 Almost all articles on brain based learning will emphasize the importance of emotions in learning.
 Emotions are supposed to direct our attention and aid our memory.
 Learning accompanied by emotional impact lasts far longer than a lecture that goes in … Continue reading